C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 ;0x1 for socket
 mov bl, 0x1
 ```
-Setting up ECX - our *args parameter - we can use the stack to push the values then make ecx the stack pointer so that we have the address for the args.
-Note that when using the stack for args in this way, we have to push them in the reverse order due to the way the stack works (FILO).
+Setting up ECX - our *args parameter - we can use the stack to push the values, then make ecx equal to the stack pointer (esp) so that we have the address for the args stored in ecx.
+Note that when using the stack for args in this way, we have to push them in the reverse order since the stack grows down (towards 0).
 ```asm
 ; ecx = 0
 push ecx